codepongo/nbugtrack/README.md

 ## HOW TO RUN: ##

-1. Download and Extract the zip file.
+1. Download and Extract the zip file
 2. `cd <extracted_folder>`
 3. `python run.py`
-4. Open the URL in your browser.
+4. The projects page should open in your browser
+5. *NEW* Keyboard shortcuts: try 'n' for new project, 'w' and 'b' for new wiki.

 ## DEPS: ##